BrunaAlves/brunaalves.github.io/_posts/2023-01-05-what-is-data-structure.md

 #### Types of Data Structure

 ##### Linear Data Structures
+As the name says, the data are arranged sequentially or linearly.Each element points to its previous and next adjacent elements.

 ###### Array
 An array is a data structure with multiple fix number of elements and the same data type.